Reviewing Sonic Automotive (SAH) & Carvana (CVNA)

-Sonic Automotive (NYSE: SAH) and Carvana (NYSE:CVNA) are both retail/wholesale companies, but which is the better investment?
-We will compare the two companies based on the strength of their institutional ownership, valuation, risk, analyst recommendations, earnings, dividends and profitability.
+Sonic Automotive (NYSE: SAH) and Carvana (NYSE:CVNA) are both retail/wholesale companies, but which is the better stock?
+We will compare the two businesses based on the strength of their analyst recommendations, valuation, institutional ownership, risk, profitability, dividends and earnings.

-Sonic Automotive pays an annual dividend of $0.24 per share and has a dividend yield of 1.1%.
-Carvana does not pay a dividend.
-Sonic Automotive pays out 13.0% of its earnings in the form of a dividend.
-Sonic Automotive has increased its dividend for 2 consecutive years.

 Profitability